Holistische Arts

 Can CIN 2 go away on its own?

-How fast can CIN 2 get worse?
+How quickly can CIN 2 get worse?

 Progression from CIN 2 to CIN 3 is usually a gradual process that takes months to years.
 The risk of progression depends on the HPV type (type 16 carries the highest risk), the duration of the infection, and individual risk factors.
 This is why a check-up is always performed after 6 months during watchful waiting.